Black Currants: A Superfruit for the Midwest

 Want to learn more about this perennial superfruit?

-Black currants are one of the richest sources of antioxidants like vitamin C. In fact, they have three times as much vitamin C as oranges.
+Black currants are rich in antioxidants like vitamin C. In fact, they have three times as much vitamin C as oranges.
 That means half of a cup of black currants provides your recommended daily intake.

 Download Black Currant Resources